Asteria-UI/Asteria-UI/README.md

 # So what does that mean?

 AsteriaUI is a modular framework with various elements that can all be installed on an as-needed basis!
 By utilizing self-contained modules, we've made it possible for users to customize their interface experience to suit their individual needs.
-Take a look at the Wiki for a selection of screenshots from users who've made the interface their own!
+Take a look at [link to wiki with screenshots goes here.] for a selection of screenshots from users who've made the interface their own!

 # Sounds great, how do I get it?